Lariang tarsier: Diet

 The Lariang tarsiers are obligate faunivores with the main part of their diet consisting of insects.
-They would be considered strictly insectivores if it weren't for their occasional interest in eating lizards such as house geckos, snakes, birds, and even bats.
+They would be considered strictly insectivores if it were not for their occasional interest in eating lizards such as house geckos, snakes, birds, and even bats.
 Crickets make up most of the tarsiers diet because of their great abundance and availability.
 Tarsiers are known to consume about 10% of their body weight daily, which translates to around 15.4 g of food per day.
 They do prefer a more varied diet.
 Scientists have found that if fed crickets for a long period of time they start to reject them and seek a different prey item.
 Their preference of a prey item increases as the availability of the item decreases.
 Tarsiers usually ambush their prey on the forest floors with vertical perches of about 0.5-1.0 m high.
 They tend to catch prey items that could more easily escape first, leaving the easier catch for last.
 They are nocturnal so the majority of their hunting occurs at night.